a-karma/Bogor_Workshop/DAY_3/Session2.md

 This should actually throw up an error and generate a new file for us.
 This is because `+ASC` model is specifying the ascertainment bias correction, which is appropriate for SNP data. ###LF COMMENT: WHY?### However there are invariable sites in the panel.
 The output file generated only contains variable sites.

+The reasoning behind the use of the `+ASC` model is beyond the scope of this practical - feel free to ask about this to an instructor if you want to know more.

 > `Exercise two`
 >
 > How would you modify the original command to rerun iqtree using this new file?